irundaia/sbt-sassify/README.md

 ## Known limitations

-1. Currently, the plugin is unable to detect changes in included files.
-So when included files have changed, the including file will not be recompiled.

-2. Source maps can only reflect files in the assets folder.
+1. Source maps can only reflect files in the assets folder.

-3. Only one SASS syntax style can be used at the same time.
+2. Only one SASS syntax style can be used at the same time.
 So when compile a .scss file, one cannot include a .sass file.
 (Well, you can, but it won't compile.)